linode/docs/docs/products/tools/api/guides/block-storage/index.md

     Choose a Compute Instance from the returned list and copy its `id` and `region` values.

 1. Create a Volume in the same region as the target instance.
-Use the ID of the target instance and adjust the size, region, and label to the desired values:
+Use the ID of the target instance and adjust the size (in GB), region, and label to the desired values:

     ```command
     curl -H "Content-Type: application/json" \